0xarc-io/analytics-sdk/docs-site/docs/installation/installation-script.md

 # Script Tag

+If you have already installed the SDK via NPM, you can skip this step.

 This method allows the 0xArc SDK to be added to your project via a HTML script tag, loaded in from a CDN.

 Please note that the script tag method only supports Metamask.